Many groups have a shared email account that is monitored by multiple staff. An example is firstname.lastname@example.org .

-In Outlook the best way to access and use these accounts is through Outlook Web Access.
+In Outlook the easiest way to access and use these accounts is through Outlook Web Access.

 - Start a browser and go to http://webmail.warwick.ac.uk